a-hawley/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-simple rock paper scissors game
+A very simple approach to a Rock-Paper-Scissors game with logical code for beginners to follow from.